’31E Scholar Society

 ’31E Class of 2026

-Alyssa Budweg is a second-year undergraduate student from Northville, MI, majoring in Biomedical Engineering.
-This summer, she worked on the Multidisciplinary Design Program Research Fellowship at Michigan while continuing her work on the Adaptive Design Team, developing parametric models predicting bone morphology to aid the development of safer transportation and equipment.
-During the school year, Alyssa continues her research on the Adaptive Design Team as a sub-team lead.
-In addition to her academics and research, Alyssa, an accomplished tap dancer, is a member of RhythM Tap Ensemble where she enjoys expressing creativity at local performances.
-Alyssa is an active member of Society of Women Engineers where she enjoys helping to support diversity in engineering.
-Working part time at the M Den with fellow Wolverines has brought Alyssa a new level of appreciation for the University of Michigan’s unique culture and enthusiastic spirit, in addition to meeting fellow students, faculty, and alumni.
+Alyssa Budweg is a third-year undergraduate student from Northville, MI, majoring in Biomedical Engineering and minoring in Statistics.
+Alyssa is a part of the Engineering Honors Program and is involved in research on the Adaptive Design Team (part of the Multidisciplinary Design Program) as a sub-team lead.
+In addition to her academics and research, Alyssa is an accomplished tap dancer and member of RhythM Tap Ensemble, where she enjoys expressing creativity at local performances.
+Alyssa is an active member of Tau Beta Pi, where she enjoys supporting diversity in engineering.
+She is also Vice President of Cost Assistance of Resilient Engineers (CARE).
+Working part-time at the M Den with fellow Wolverines has brought Alyssa a new level of appreciation for the University of Michigan’s unique culture and enthusiastic spirit, in addition to meeting fellow students, faculty, and alumni.
 Outside of academics, research, and Michigan extracurriculars, Alyssa enjoys figure skating, traveling, and spending cherished time with her friends and family.

 Alyssa Budwig